-IFRS 16, "Leases"
+IFRS 16, "Leases" ("IFRS 16")

-As disclosed in Note 2.27, currently the Group classifies leases into finance leases and operating leases and accounts for the lease arrangements differently, depending on the classification of the lease.
+Currently the Group classifies leases into finance leases and operating leases and accounts for the lease arrangements differently, depending on the classification of the lease.
 The Group enters into some leases as the lessor and others as the lessee.